 Call for an appointment today!212.400.3966

 If you have other cosmetic concerns, such as spider veins, your doctor may recommend laser therapy or sclerotherapy.
 If you have any type of infection, a bleeding disorder or another serious health condition, ambulatory phlebotomy may not be right for you.
-In this case, your vein doctor recommends other possible options for vein treatment.
+In this case, your best-rated vein specialist Manhattan recommends other possible options for vein treatment.

 An ambulatory phlebectomy procedure usually takes an hour or less.
 Stitches aren’t needed, and once the targeted veins have been removed, your leg is wrapped in a compression bandage.
 You need to wear compression stockings for a week or more after the procedure is complete to help prevent the development of new varicose veins.